Lee County Clerk of Court, FL

-The Inspector General Hotline provides several methods to submit and report suspected fraud, waste, abuse, financial mismanagement, ethical misconduct, guardianship and tourist tax fraud.
+The Inspector General online Hotline offers a user-friendly experience for reporting suspected fraud, waste, abuse directed against the County, guardianship and tourist tax fraud.

 Authority & Jurisdiction